 The Red Umbrella by Christina Gonzalez (ages 8 – 12)

-As Fidel Castro and his soldiers revolt, Lucia’s Cuban parents send she and her brother away to safety in Nebraska.
-(A similar story with male characters is 90 Miles to Havana by Enrique Flores-Galbis.)
+When Fidel Castro and his soldiers revolt, Lucia’s Cuban parents send she and her brother away to safety in Nebraska.
+(Also read a similar chapter book with male characters called 90 Miles to Havana by Enrique Flores-Galbis.)